 The vehicle will simply continue traveling in the direction it was pointed at the time of hydroplaning occurring and the inertia will simply carry the 4-Wheel drive in that direction until traction is regained or until the vehicle comes to a stop.
 The hydroplaning effect could only happen for a few seconds but that could prove long enough to send you either careering off the road into a barrier or spinning into the opposite lane.

 Now before hydroplaning can happen, the conditions need to be ideal.
 The 4WD needs to be traveling at 50 mph or (22.35 meters per second) and the water depth must at least be one-tenth of an inch (0.3 centimeters) to create the perfect hydroplaning environment.
 If the water is collected on a bend it’s even easier for this phenomenon to occur.

-This is why most highways and concrete roads are built at a slight gradient, to allow water to drain off the road, prevent water from collecting, and minimizing the risk of hydroplaning.
+This is why most highways and concrete roads are built at a slight gradient, to allow water to drain off the road, prevent water from collecting, and minimize the risk of hydroplaning.

-As stated from the outset, a 4 wheel drive is not immune to the effects of hydroplaning, however, it does have a two slight advantage over a 2 wheel driven derivative.
+As stated from the outset, a 4-wheel drive is not immune to the effects of hydroplaning, however, it does have two slight advantages over a 2-wheel driven derivative.
 Those two advantages are traction and weight.

 Let’s look at each advantage in more detail.

 Traction is explained as friction that builds up between the rubber of the wheel and the surface it’s traveling on.
 Lack of friction results in a lack of rolling traction.
 A four-wheel drive has 4 wheels that are generating friction and forward motion evenly over the surface thus resulting in improved traction around bends and on pull-off.